EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip6/ns-ip6.md

 <b>map</b>
 Mapped IPV4 address for the IPV6 address.

+<b>vrID6</b>
+A positive integer that uniquely identifies a VMAC address for binding to this VIP address.
+This binding is used to set up NetScaler appliances in an active-active configuration using VRRP.
+Minimum value: 1
+Maximum value: 255

 <b>ownerNode</b>
 ID of the cluster node for which you are adding the IP address.
 Must be used if you want the IP address to be active only on the specific node.
 Can be configured only through the cluster IP address.
 Cannot be changed after the IP address is created.
 Default value: 255
 Minimum value: 0

+<b>ownerDownResponse</b>
+in cluster system, if the owner node is down, whether should it respond to icmp/arp Possible values: YES, NO
+Default value: YES

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.